rhysbobbett/koogsynth/TESTING.md

 ## Bugs
 ---
 >BUG: Very early in development of the synthesiser, an attempt was made to use external [JSAudioknobs](https://github.com/ColinBD/JSAudioKnobs) to control the oscillators but these proved to be difficult to code for a mobile touch interface.
-- Possible fix: They look very professional so a return to that feature may be an option in the future, if I can work out how to make them for touch devices.
+- Possible fix: They look very professional so a return to that feature may be an option in the future, if I can work out how to make them work on touch devices.

 ---
 >BUG : Certain features were cut as they imposed too much tecnical development knowledge on the project such as noise control and additional controls for a VCA filter (VCF).
 These were conflicting with the use of the LFO sliders due to my limited understanding of electrical engineering and how such oscillators fit together as required, and in what order.
-Only a single tone would play with VCA gain and a biQuadFilter from the webaudio api, no modulation was possible.
+Only a single tone would play with VCA gain and a biQuadFilter from the webaudio API, no modulation was possible.
 - This was fixed once the features were removed.

 ## Unfixed bugs